viamrobotics/docs/docs/product-overviews/extending-viam/_index.md

 - Standard hardware [components](/components) and component models.
 - High-level functionality exposed as [services](/services).

-Many robots can be composed of these resources out-of-the-box.
+Many robots can be composed entirely of these resources.
 However, sometimes you may encounter a hardware component that is not natively supported by Viam's RDK.
 In other cases, you may want to add new functionality to a component or expose a custom service securely through the Viam API and corresponding SDKs.